Doctor Sleep (novel): Background

 King described the idea for a sequel to his 1977 novel The Shining on November 19, 2009, during a promotional tour for his novel Under the Dome.
-During a reading moderated by filmmaker David Cronenberg at the Canon Theatre, King said the sequel would follow a character from the original, Danny Torrance, now in his 40s, living in New Hampshire where he works as an orderly at a hospice and helps terminally ill patients die with the aid of extraordinary powers.
+During a reading moderated by filmmaker David Cronenberg at the Canon Theatre, King revealed the sequel would follow a character from the original, Danny Torrance, now in his 40s, living in New Hampshire where he works as an orderly at a hospice and helps terminally ill patients die with the aid of extraordinary powers.
 Later, on December 1, 2009, King posted a poll on his official website, asking visitors to vote for which book he should write next, Doctor Sleep or the next Dark Tower novel:

 Voting ended on December 31, 2009.
 Doctor Sleep won the poll with 5,861 votes to The Wind Through the Keyhole's 5,812.

 On September 23, 2011, Stephen King received the Mason Award at the Fall for the Book event at the George Mason University in Fairfax, Virginia, during which he read an excerpt from Doctor Sleep.
 King finished work on the first draft in early November 2011.
 On February 19, 2012, King read the beginning section of Doctor Sleep at the Savannah Book Festival, in Savannah, Georgia.
 The audiobook edition of King's 2012 novel The Dark Tower: The Wind Through the Keyhole, released on April 24, 2012, contains the novel's prologue read by the author.

 In an interview with Entertainment Weekly, King revealed that he had hired researcher Rocky Wood to work on the continuity between The Shining and Doctor Sleep.

 The story was partly inspired by Oscar, a therapy cat who allegedly predicts the deaths of terminally ill patients.
 King said, "I thought to myself: 'I want to write a story about that.'
 And then I made the connection with Danny Torrance as an adult, working in a hospice.
 I thought: 'That's it.
 I'm gonna write this book.'
 The cat had to be there.
 It always takes two things for me to get going.
 It's like the cat was the transmission and Danny was the motor."